-Internal Service Fund - This fund is used to account for operations that provide services to the Library.
-Specifically, this fund is used to service the net pension liability of the Library.
+Internal Service Fund - This fund was used to account for operations that provide services to the Library.
+Specifically, this fund was used to service the net pension liability of the Library.
+This fund was closed during 2022.

 Budgeting Data

 The annual budgets are prepared by the Library's management and adopted by the Library Board; subsequent amendments are approved by the Library Board.
 During the current year, the budget was amended in a legally permissible manner.